-Based on seafloor samples collected during 2022 in the SE-Med, offshore Israel, we aim to provide a more systematic and precise theory of the sinking mechanism and sources of plastic bags by analyzing diverse categories, such as size, shape, integrity, and chemical composition.
-We also examined the surface adhesion and static buoyancy indexes to provide insight into the re-transport capability.
-The research primarily aims to macro-scale plastic bags: tracing their past source and trajectory, depicting their current distribution and surface condition, and predicting their future fate in the marine environment.
+Using samples of plastic litter collected from the seafloor of the southeastern Mediterranean Sea offshore of Israel during 2022, we aimed to provide a more systematic and precise theory of the sources of plastic bags and the mechanism via which they sink.
+We analyzed various characteristics of the litter, such as size, shape, structural integrity, and chemical composition.
+We also examined the surface adhesion and static buoyancy indexes to provide insights into the re-transport properties of plastics.
+Our research was primarily focused on macro-scale plastic bags: tracing their original source and trajectory, depicting their current distribution and surface condition, and predicting their future fate in the marine environment.

 Materials and Methods

-Samples collection
+Sample Collection

-The samples of this study were collected offshore Israel in the shelf (S1:80 m) using a commercial trawl 50 mm mesh size and 12 m opening width, and in the slope (D1:200m and D2:500 m) and bathyal plains (D3:1100m and D4:1300 m) using 8m width single cable shrimp trawl, 42 mm mesh size (Figure 1).
-The details of the trawling time and area were shown in Table S1.
+The samples used in this study were collected offshore of Israel.
+Samples from the shelf (transect S1, at a depth of 80 m) were collected using a commercial trawl of 50-mm mesh size and 12-m opening width.
+Samples from the slope (transects D1 and D2, at depths of 200 and 500 m, respectively) and bathyal plains (transects D3 and D4, at depths of 1100 and 1300 m, respectively) were collected using an 8-m wide single-cable shrimp trawl, with a mesh size of 42 mm (Figure 1).
+Details of the trawling times and areas are shown in Table S1.